This is a listing of members of House Targaryen that appear in A Song of Ice and Fire.

 - Be Careful What You Wish For: He wanted someone to help put an end to Robert's Rebellion.
 Tywin Lannister did just that... in a way.

-- Bring My Brown Pants: Jaime remembers how Aerys soiled himself when he realised what Jaime was about to do to him.
-Oh Crap indeed.
+- Bring My Brown Pants: Jaime remembers how Aerys soiled himself when he realized what Jaime was about to do to him.
+Oh, Crap! indeed.